Skip to main content

 Testosterone Replacement Therapy for Men

-For men experiencing symptoms of low testosterone, often termed hypogonadism or andropause, Therapy (TRT) can be a transformative intervention.
+For men experiencing symptoms of low testosterone, often termed hypogonadism or andropause, Testosterone Replacement Therapy (TRT) can be a transformative intervention.
 A standard protocol frequently involves weekly intramuscular injections of Testosterone Cypionate (typically 200mg/ml).
 This exogenous testosterone helps to replenish circulating levels, alleviating symptoms such as fatigue, reduced libido, and decreased muscle strength.

 To maintain the body’s natural testosterone production and preserve fertility, a common addition to TRT is Gonadorelin.
-Administered via subcutaneous injections, typically twice weekly, stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
+Administered via subcutaneous injections, typically twice weekly, Gonadorelin stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
 This helps to mitigate testicular atrophy, a potential side effect of exogenous testosterone administration.

 Another important component is Anastrozole, an aromatase inhibitor.
 Testosterone can convert into estrogen in the body, and elevated estrogen levels in men can lead to undesirable effects such as gynecomastia or fluid retention.
 Anastrozole, taken orally twice weekly, helps to block this conversion, maintaining a healthy testosterone-to-estrogen ratio.
 In some cases, Enclomiphene may be included to further support endogenous LH and FSH levels, particularly when fertility preservation is a primary concern.